Cheap Trick: Origins and early years (1969–1977)

 Randy "Xeno" Hogan was the original lead singer for Cheap Trick.
 He left the band shortly after its formation and was replaced by Robin Zander.

-With Robin Zander now on vocals, the band recorded a demo in 1975 and played in warehouses, bowling alleys, and various other venues around the midwestern United States.
+With Robin Zander on vocals, the band recorded a demo in 1975 and played in warehouses, bowling alleys, and various other venues around the midwestern United States.
 The band was signed to Epic Records in early 1976.
 The band released its first album, Cheap Trick, in early 1977.
 While favored by critics, the album did not sell well.
 The album's lone single, "Oh, Candy", failed to chart, as did the album.
+"We didn’t care about the sales of it," recalled Rick Nielsen to Vice Magazine in 2016.
+"They were playing one of the songs on a station in Chicago and Detroit was playing something.
+That was cool for us.
+When our first record was out it was out.
+That was all we cared about.
+So we just went and made another record real quick after that."
 Their second album, In Color, was released later that year.
-The singles "I Want You To Want Me" and "Southern Girls" failed to chart.
-However, in 2012, In Color was ranked No. 443 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+The singles "I Want You to Want Me" and "Southern Girls" failed to chart.
+In Color was ranked No. 443 on the 2012 edition of Rolling Stone's 500 Greatest Albums of All Time.